Ken Griffin and friends are entering the crypto world very soon — investors are concerned as Citadel has a history of several violations and fines.

 Citadel confirmed that one of its accounts managed by Guosen Futures was among those suspended.

-In 2017 Citadel paid the SEC $22.6 million to settle charges of misleading conduct.
+In 2017 Citadel was fined by the SEC $22.6 million to settle charges of misleading conduct.

 The hedge fund misled customers about the way it priced trades.